WJRT-TV: ABC-owned station

-In 1994, New World Communications signed an affiliation deal with Fox Broadcasting Company, resulting in most of New World's stations switching affiliation to Fox.
-Among the stations due to switch were CBS affiliates WJBK in Detroit and WJW-TV in Cleveland.
-To avoid being consigned to UHF, CBS heavily wooed both WXYZ-TV and WEWS-TV.
-The E. W. Scripps Company then told ABC that unless it agreed to affiliate with Scripps-owned stations in three other markets, it would switch both stations to CBS.
-As a contingency, ABC Owned Television Stations approached SJL about buying WJRT and sister station WTVG (an NBC affiliate in Toledo, Ohio) in 1995.
-WJRT provides city-grade coverage to parts of Oakland and Macomb counties.
+In 1994, New World Communications signed an affiliation deal with Fox Broadcasting Company, resulting in most of New World's stations switching affiliations to Fox, including Phoenix's CBS affiliate, KSAZ-TV.
+CBS secured a replacement affiliate in that market via a larger deal with the Meredith Corporation, owner of NBC affiliate WNEM, that also saw WNEM switching from NBC to CBS.
+NBC was rumored to be courting SJL about either purchasing WJRT and WTVG, their existing affiliate in Toledo, Ohio, or securing a long-term affiliation deal for both stations.
+As a result, Capital Cities/ABC agreed to purchase both WJRT and WTVG for $155 million in October 1994, effectively preserving their affiliation in Flint and gaining a VHF affiliate in Toledo.
+Former CBS affiliate WEYI-TV took the NBC affiliation dropped by WNEM.

 Soon after ABC purchased WJRT, the station returned to the top of the Mid-Michigan ratings for prime time, where it remains today.
 Because Capital Cities spun the station off decades earlier, WJRT-TV was the only ABC station not part of the Capital Cities/ABC merger in 1986.
 Longtime ABC affiliates KTRK-TV in Houston and WPVI-TV in Philadelphia were part of the merger.

-Ironically, when ABC acquired WJRT in 1995, it was reunited with its namesake radio station, WJR.
-WJR's owner, Capital Cities, had merged with ABC in 1986.
-And in 2002, WFDF (now a Detroit station), which unsuccessfully sought a channel 12 license in the 1950s, would also become a sister to WJRT-TV when ABC bought the station.
+When ABC acquired WJRT in 1995, it was reunited with its namesake radio station, WJR.
+WJR's owner, Capital Cities, had acquired ABC in 1986.
+In 2002, WFDF (now a Detroit station), which unsuccessfully sought a channel 12 license in the 1950s, would also become a sister to WJRT-TV when ABC bought the station.
 However, this reunion was partially broken up, as ABC sold WJR, along with other ABC Radio properties, to Citadel Broadcasting in January 2006; they are now owned by Cumulus Media.

 ABC12, the first in Mid-Michigan, started their digital broadcast on May 1, 2002, on channel 36.
 In June 2008, the station received a construction permit for post-transition digital facilities.